Dow theory for forex trading

 It is in it that for the first time you can come across the mention of such a term as “Dow theory”.
 The author of the book took as a basis articles that were written by Charles Dow in the Wall-Street-Journal, where the author shared his theoretical vision of the stock market.

-The articles were published at the end of the 90s, but a couple of years later Charles died, and the world never saw his practical research.
-However, this did not stop Nelson from systematizing the acquired knowledge and formulating it as the Dow Theory, which became the foundation for the development of technical analysis.
+The articles were published in the late 1990s, but Charles died a few years later, and the world never saw his practical research.
+However, this didn't stop Nelson from systematizing his acquired knowledge and formulating it as Dow Theory, which became the foundation for the development of technical analysis.

 Like any theory in any scientific field, it is built on unshakable postulates.
-After reading them, you will immediately understand why the Dow theory is relevant to this day and can be used for trading on both the stock exchange and the forex market.
-Now let's get to the postulates:
+Once you familiarize yourself with them, you'll immediately understand why Dow Theory remains relevant today and can be applied to both stock market and forex trading.
+Now, let's get to the postulates:

 1) The price takes everything into account.

-Charles Dow argued that the price takes into account all factors that can affect the market; therefore, when you see a particular price for a stock, index, currency, you must understand that all economic indicators, statements by politicians and various natural disasters, catastrophes, terrorist attacks and disasters by it taken into account.
+Charles Dow argued that price takes into account all factors that can influence the market, so when you see a particular price for a stock, index, or currency, you should understand that all economic indicators, statements by politicians, and various natural disasters, catastrophes, terrorist attacks, and calamities are taken into account.

-You will ask why?
-The fact is that we all buy or sell on the basis of some facts, some paying attention only to the statements of politicians, others looking at economic reports, and others relying on key psychological levels, but one way or another, in the aggregate, all factors influence the price because We, as market participants, move the price with our purchases and sales based on them.
+You might ask why?
+The fact is, we all buy and sell based on certain facts.
+Some pay attention only to political statements, others look at economic reports, and still others rely on key psychological factors.
+But one way or another, all factors collectively influence the price, because we, as market participants, move the price with our purchases and sales based on these factors.

 2) Price movement is always subject to trends.

-For quite a long time, it was believed that the price moves chaotically and unpredictably.
-However, Charles identified three types of trend, namely upward, downward and sideways.
-Their definition is extremely simple: if each new peak is higher than the previous one, then you have an uptrend .
-In a downtrend, each new peak is lower than the previous one, and in a sideways movement, new peaks are approximately in the same range.
-For a better understanding, see the picture below:
+For a long time, it was believed that price movements were chaotic and unpredictable.
+However, Charles identified three types of trends: uptrends, downtrends, and sideways.
+Their definition is extremely simple: if each new peak is higher than the previous one, you're in an uptrend .
+In a downtrend, each new peak is lower than the previous one, and in a sideways movement, new peaks are roughly in the same range.
+For a better understanding, see the image below:

-The author of the theory also divided the types of trends depending on trading ranges.
-So, according to the theory, there are three types of trends: primary, secondary, small.
-The primary trend is considered long-term, the secondary is intermediate, and the minor is short-term.
-For a simple understanding, open the chart of any currency pair and the first thing you can see is a large underlying trend.
+The theory's author also divided trend types based on trading ranges.
+According to the theory, there are three types of trends: primary, secondary, and minor.
+The primary trend is considered long-term, the secondary trend is intermediate, and the minor trend is short-term.
+For a simple understanding, open a chart of any currency pair and the first thing you'll see is a major primary trend.

-It is, by Dow’s definition, primary, but we also see large pullbacks, which the author calls a secondary trend, but do not forget that both the primary and the secondary are not so straightforward and consist of small movements, which Charles called a small trend.
-In order to understand what we are talking about, I suggest you look at the picture below:
+It is, by Dow's definition, primary, but we also see large pullbacks, which the author calls secondary trends.
+It's important to remember that both primary and secondary trends are not so straightforward and consist of smaller movements, which Charles calls minor trends.
+To understand what he's talking about, I suggest looking at the image below:

 3) The primary trend consists of three phases

-Charles Dow identified three phases of the primary trend, namely: accumulation, participation and implementation.
-The accumulation phase is the beginning or, more simply put, the turning point of the main trend and the emergence of a new one.
-The first phase is interesting in that it appears thanks to the most far-sighted traders who begin to buy or sell currency when the main participants do not see this and hope for the continuation of the trend.
+Charles Dow identified three phases of a primary trend: accumulation, participation, and realization.
+The accumulation phase is the beginning, or, more simply, the reversal of a primary trend and the emergence of a new one.
+The first phase is interesting because it occurs thanks to the most far-sighted traders, who begin buying or selling currencies while the main participants are oblivious and hoping for a continuation of the trend.

-As a rule, this movement is very small, and many perceive it as a rollback .
-The participation phase begins thanks to traders who use technical analysis and, seeing a new wave, begin to actively join it.
-During the second phase, the price travels a long distance, which leads to the formation of an obvious trend.
+Typically, this movement is very small, and many perceive it as a pullback .
+The participation phase occurs thanks to traders using technical analysis and, upon seeing a new wave, actively participating in it.
+During the second phase, the price moves a long distance, leading to the formation of an obvious trend.

-The implementation phase is interesting because it is included when the trend is already obvious, but it is during this phase that a turning point occurs, since the first two groups that participated in the first phases begin to close their positions and become against the trend.
+The implementation phase is interesting because it is entered into when the trend is already obvious, but it is during this phase that a turning point occurs, since the first two groups that participated in the first phases begin to close their positions and go against the trend.

-The third phase can also be called the phase of hype, since it is during its formation that all TV channels and information resources trumpet the current situation on the market.
-To understand the three phases, look at the picture below:
+The third phase can also be called the hype phase, since it's during this phase that all TV channels and news outlets trumpet the current market situation.
+To understand the three phases, look at the image below:

 4) Indexes must be consistent

-First of all, this rule applies to the stock exchange and the two Dow Jones indices, and their rule states that if a signal appears on one index, then after some period of time a signal should appear on the second index.
+This rule primarily applies to the stock exchange and the two Dow Jones indexes, and their rule states that if a signal appears on one index, then after a certain period of time a signal should appear on the second index.

-In the forex market, this rule also applies, because if you see a reversal in one brand of oil such as Brent, then there will be a reversal in WTI. with currency pairs ; if you see growth on EUR/USD due to bad news on the dollar, then you should expect the same reaction on other currency pairs with the dollar as confirmation.
+This rule also applies to the forex market, because if you see a reversal in one grade of crude oil, such as Brent, then WTI will also reverse.
+The situation is similar with currency pairs : if you see a rise in EUR/USD due to bad news for the dollar, then you should expect a similar reaction in other currency pairs that use the dollar as confirmation.

 5) Trading volume must confirm the trend

-Unfortunately, this rule is applicable only on the stock exchange, since the tick volume that we see on Forex does not reflect the real picture of the infusion of funds into purchases or sales.
-However, according to the theory, each trend should be supported by a monetary volume that reflects the real interest of market participants.
+Unfortunately, this rule only applies to the stock market, as the tick volume we see on Forex doesn't reflect the actual flow of funds into buys or sells.
+However, according to theory, every trend should be supported by a monetary volume that reflects the actual interest of market participants.

-6) The trend lasts until new signals appear to change it
+6) The trend continues until new signals appear to change it

-First of all, this rule tells us that any trend is not limited in time and will last until new factors appear that overturn it.
-There is a misconception among many that the trend is somehow tied to time, and if the graph goes up throughout the year, then it should soon reverse.
+First and foremost, this rule tells us that any trend is not limited in time and will continue until new factors emerge that reverse it.
+Many people misconception that a trend is somehow tied to time, and that if a chart has been trending upward for a year, it will soon reverse.

-This misconception breaks down if you look at a chart of gold and count how many years it has been rising.
+This misconception is shattered if you look at the gold chart and calculate how many years it has been growing.

 Joomla templates by a4joomla